-Plan your trip with the help of this cherry blossom forecast!
+Plan your trip with this handy cherry blossom forecast

 Wander the streets of Magome-juku, historical Edo Period post town on the Nakasendo route, visit the old-fashioned wooden houses and theater, then enjoy cherry blossoms on a cycle ride through the unspoiled nature of Kashimo, Nakatsugawa.Explore Nakasendo